Hugh J. Glenn: Death

 On February 17, 1883, Dr. Glenn was murdered on his ranch at Jacinto by Huram Miller, who worked for him as a bookkeeper.
 Miller was an alcoholic and Glenn finally struck him, after being verbally abused by the drunken employee.
 Miller brooded for several days, then shot Glenn in the head from ambush with a load of buckshot.
 Glenn was survived by his wife and three sons and one daughter.
 His remains were taken to Oakland for interment.

 Peter French continued to manage the Oregon operation for the Glenn family, selling more cattle to help pay the family’s debts.
 In 1894, Glenn’s heirs decided to incorporate the French-Glenn partnership into the French-Glenn Livestock Company, making French the company president.
-The land was later sold in small parcels, a great part purchased by the Sacramento Valley Irrigation Company and subdivided later years.
+The land was later sold in small parcels, a great part purchased by the Sacramento Valley Irrigation Company and subdivided in later years.

 Legacy

-In 1891, Glenn County was created and named in honor of Hugh James Glenn, who purchased 8000 acre on the north end of Rancho Jacinto in 1867.
+In 1891, Glenn County was created and named in honor of Dr. Glenn, who purchased 8000 acre on the north end of Rancho Jacinto in 1867.